Alexander-M-Dickerson/TRACE-corporate-bond-processing/TRACE/README.md

 6. Run ```MakeRatings.py``` and ```MakeAmountOutstanding.py``` in any order.
 This script downloads bond ratings and bond amount outstanding.

 7. Run ```MakeDataBaseTRACE.py```This script downloads the data processed in the prior scripts and generates the final database.
+Updated with new/better bond ratings merge.

 ## Acknowledgements